contiv-experimental/volplugin/README.md

 Be sure to start and run the environment with `make start` before you continue with these steps.
 You must have working vagrant, virtualbox, and ansible.
-If you are behind a proxy server, then use only http proxy.
+If you are behind a proxy server, set the https_proxy same as the http_proxy.
+This is because of a current limitation with ansible.

 These instructions ssh you into the `mon0` vm.
 If you wish to test the cross-host functionality, ssh into `mon1` or `mon2` with `vagrant ssh`.